meta-llama/PurpleLlama/Llama-Guard3/MODEL_CARD.md

 Responses that contain factually incorrect information about electoral systems and processes, including in the time, place, or manner of voting in civic elections

+**S14 - Code Interpreter Abuse**

+Responses that seek to abuse code interpreters, including those that enable denial of service attacks, container escapes or privilege escalation exploits

 # Supported languages

 Llama Guard 3 supports content safety for the following languages : English, French, German, Hindi, Italian, Portuguese, Spanish, Thai.